-Hours of experience as an Apprentice are set forth in Article 9 of this Agreement.
-No employee shall be credited for more than one hundred seventy-three and one-third (173-1/3) hours of experience in any one calendar month.
+Hours of Experience as an Apprentice as Set Forth in Article 9 of this Agreement - No employee shall be credited for more than one hundred seventy-three and one-third (173-1/3) hours of experience in any one (1) calendar month.
 Progression wage increases in conformance with this Appendix shall be effective on the first Sunday following the completion of the hours specified above.